Post-Baccalaureate Certificate Academic Policies

 Instructor Procedures if a suspected infraction occurs:

-1. Instructor communicates with student within 5 days via e-mail, telephone, Skype, or Live Chat.
+1. Instructor communicates with student within 5 days via e-mail or telephone.

 2. Instructor determines infraction occurred.